Qidian213/pedestrian-attribute-recognition-lightning/README.md

     - `preprocess/` contains preprocessing scripts for different dataset

 ## Datasets
-Please refer to [this](https://github.com/dangweili/pedestrian-attribute-recognition-pytorch) repo of the original author on how to download the PETA and RAP dataset.
+Please refer to [this](https://github.com/dangweili/pedestrian-attribute-recognition-pytorch) repo by dangweili on how to download the PETA and RAP dataset.